PERSONS OF INTEREST

 IMPORTANT PEOPLE IN THE LIFE OF MAJOR A. A. GORDON

-Major Gordon visited his grave for the first time, when he was on his way to see his son's at the front in May 1915.
+Major Gordon visited his grave for the first time when he was on his way to see his son's at the front in May 1915.
 When he drove near Ypres he stopped and visited the grave of his good friend, before heading off to his son's headquarters.

-James Clark was born 2nd January 1859 in Pollockshields, Renfrewshire, beeing the son of James and Jane (Smith) Clark.
+James Clark was born 2nd January 1859 in Pollockshields, Renfrewshire, being the son of James and Jane (Smith) Clark.
 James studied at Lycée in Pau, France and then at the Grammar School in Paisley.

 In 1876 James studied at the University of Glasgow for an MA and graduated in 1881.

 Following his graduation, James went to the University of Edinburgh to study Law and graduated in 1884.
-He became a prominent member a the legal community in Edinburgh and was a member of the Faculty of Advocates.
+He became a prominent member of the legal community in Edinburgh and was a member of the Faculty of Advocates.
 James became a Deputy Lieutenant of the City of Edinburgh and a chairman of the Edinburgh School Board.

 James was married to Norah Kathleen of Ravelston, Blackhall.

 James was involved in the Royal Company of Archers and was present for the creation of the 9th Royal Scots Battalion and became a Colonel in it from 1904 till 1912.
-At the beginning of the First World War he went to France, commanding the 9th Argyll And Sutherland Highlanders.
+At the beginning of the First World War, he went to France, commanding the 9th Argyll And Sutherland Highlanders.
 He was killed in action at Hooge, near Ypres on 10th May 1915, aged 56.